kMaths/CelesteNoir/ReadMe.md

-# Celest Noir Reimburesment System
+# Celeste Noir Reimbursement System

 ## Project Description

-Employees of the Celeste Noir delivery system now have a way to apply for reimbursements for expences accrued while on the job.
+Employees of the Celeste Noir delivery system now have a way to apply for reimbursements for expenses accrued while on the job.
   Employees may make a new account, file for a reimbursements, and see their reimbursement history.
   Financial managers may review, approve and deny pending reimbursements, as well as see the history of all reimbursements.
-    To accuire a new financial manager's account, please contact our technical department.
+    To acquire a new financial manager's account, please contact our technical department.

 ## Technologies Used